Training structure

 Faculty of Science

-The internship in semester 8 of the Master 1 Chemistry of Biomolecules is designed to familiarize students with research careers in life chemistry.
-Students will have the opportunity to carry out this introductory research internship in academic or private laboratories.
-Subject to prior approval by the teaching staff (internship subject in line with the Master's courses and suitable environment/means), students can look for a host team in an academic environment in the University of Montpellier's Chemistry Pole institutes (IBMM, ICGM, etc.), in academic laboratories outside the University of Montpellier (in France or abroad) or in the private sector (chemical, pharmaceutical and agri-food industries, biotechnology laboratories, etc.).
+The internship in semester 8 of the Master 1 in Biomolecular Chemistry aims to familiarize students with careers in life sciences research.
+Students will have the opportunity to complete this introductory research internship in academic or private laboratories.
+Subject to prior approval by the teaching team (internship topic related to the Master's program and appropriate environment/resources), students may seek a host team in an academic setting at one of the institutes of the Chemistry Cluster at the University of Montpellier (IBMM, ICGM, , etc.), in academic laboratories outside the University of Montpellier (in France or abroad), or in the private sector (chemical, pharmaceutical, and agri-food industries, biotechnology laboratories, etc.).

 ECTS